History of zoology through 1859

 During the European Renaissance and early modern period, zoological thought was revolutionized in Europe by a renewed interest in empiricism and the discovery of many novel organisms.
 Prominent in this movement were the anatomist Vesalius and the physiologist William Harvey, who used experimentation and careful observation, and naturalists such as Carl Linnaeus and Buffon who began to classify the diversity of life and the fossil record, as well as the development and behavior of organisms.
-Microscopy revealed the previously unknown world of microorganisms, laying the groundwork for cell theory.
+Microscopy revealed the previously unknown world of microorganisms, paving the way for cell theory.
 The growing importance of natural theology, partly a response to the rise of mechanical philosophy, encouraged the growth of natural history (although it entrenched the argument from design).

-Over the 18th and 19th centuries, zoology became increasingly professional scientific disciplines.
+Over the 18th and 19th centuries, zoology became an increasingly professional scientific discipline.
 Explorer-naturalists such as Alexander von Humboldt investigated the interaction between organisms and their environment, and the ways this relationship depends on geography—laying the foundations for biogeography, ecology and ethology.
 Naturalists began to reject essentialism and consider the importance of extinction and the mutability of species.
 Cell theory provided a new perspective on the fundamental basis of life.
 These developments, as well as the results from embryology and paleontology, were synthesized in Charles Darwin's theory of evolution by natural selection.
-In 1859, Darwin placed the theory of organic evolution on a new footing, by his discovery of a process by which organic evolution can occur, and provided observational evidence that it had done so.
+In 1859, Darwin placed the theory of organic evolution on new footing through his discovery of a process by which it could occur, and observational evidence suggesting that it had done so.

 Pre-scientific zoology

-The earliest humans must have had and passed on knowledge about animals to increase their chances of survival.
+The earliest humans must have gathered and transmitted knowledge about animals to increase their chances of survival.
 This may have included unsystematic knowledge of human and animal anatomy and aspects of animal behavior (such as migration patterns).
-People learnt more about animals with the Neolithic Revolution about 10,000 years ago.
-Humans domesticated animals as people became pastoralists and then farmers instead of hunter-gatherers in civilisations such as those of ancient Egypt.
+With the Neolithic Revolution (about 10,000 years ago), humans domesticated animals, and in civilizations such as those of ancient Egypt, pastoralism and farming emerged as alternatives to the hunter-gatherer lifestyle.